Therapy that Responds to your Singularity

 Session Length: Approximately 20 minutes per session.

-This is especially valuable when you want deeper movement and lasting change.
+• This is especially valuable when you want deeper movement and lasting change, and for it to appear more in your everyday life.

 Let’s work together.